-- We're proud to be publically supportive of pay equity in Australia.
-Our CEO has signed up as a Pay Equity Ambassador through the Workplace Gender Equity Agency
+We are proud to be publically supportive of pay equity in Australia and we have signed up as a Pay Equity Ambassador through the Workplace Gender Equity Agency.

 How we're empowering women